Please note this is not considered a terminal degree and students are not admitted for the M.A. program only.

-Students considering application to the M.A.–Ph.D. program in Industrial/Organizational Psychology should be aware of the following:
+Students considering application to the M.A.–Ph.D. program in Community Psychology should be aware of the following:

-Each year, this program can accept three to four new students.
-Approximately 100 students apply for these entrance spaces.
-The I/O faculty wishes applicants to know that all application materials are carefully evaluated, with emphasis on the following criteria.
+Each year, the community psychology program can accept three or four new students.
+All application materials are carefully evaluated, with emphasis on the following criteria.

 Completeness of credentials

 Students are expected to have had courses in statistics, experimental psychology, and other core areas of psychology.
-While an undergraduate class in I/O psychology is not required, such a class (or one in business or management) is helpful.
-The department considers students with prior graduate study in I/O psychology or closely related fields, but most of our students enter the program without other advanced degrees.
-Transfer credit for prior graduate work is severely limited.
+While an undergraduate class in community psychology is not required, such a class is helpful.
+Strong research skills and experience are highly recommended, and field experience is also considered a plus.
+Credit for students entering with a master’s degree in Community Psychology or a related field is considered on a case-by-case basis.

-The I/O faculty strongly encourages applications from minority students.
+The Community faculty strongly encourages applications from minority students.